 December 19, 2018

-This past weekend, the New York Times published an opinion piece suggesting reasons why architecture graduates, who are approximately 50/50 male to female, shift to 80% male and 20% female by the time they are registered.
+The New York Times published an opinion piece suggesting reasons why architecture graduates, who are approximately 50/50 male to female, shift to 80% male and 20% female by the time they are registered.
 Check out the article here.

 With a stocked pipeline like this, it is critical for those recent graduates to find female role models and mentors in leadership positions to support, encourage and demonstrate what a successful, influential, woman architect looks like.
 AIA New Jersey believes strongly in this idea and has been fortunate to attract such figures to serve in their leadership over the last 38 years, 7 years earlier than even AIA national!

 2000 President Robin L. Murray, FAIA

 2009 President and current Equity in Architecture Chair Stacey R. Kliesch, AIA

 2015 President and current Communications Chair Kimberly L. Bunn, AIA

 Of particular note, each of these women has been or are a firm principal or sole practitioner during their term.
 They each have served with confidence and made a positive impact on the society during their tenure, resulting in the encouragement of future women climbing the ladder, each time more rapidly, behind them.

 As AIA NJ begins the term of our 6th female president, Judith Donnelly, AIA, we think back to our first female president, Ms. Pettersen.
 Eleanore was not only a leader in our organization but an internationally renowned designer.
 After studying under Frank Lloyd Wright, Pettersen became New Jersey’s first female licensed architect and the first woman to open her own private practice, which was located in Saddle River.
 Read more about this great architect here.